parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 The web enabled that.
 It's one of humanity's greatest inventions.
 And now, we the architects of the modern web — web designers, UX designers, developers, creative directors, social media managers, data scientists, product managers, start-up people, strategists — are destroying it.

 We're very good at talking about *immersive experiences*, *personalized content*, *growth hacking*, *responsive strategy*, *user centered design*, *social media activation*, *retargeting*, *CMS* and *user experience*.
-But behind all this jargon lurks the uncomfortable idea that we might be accomplicies in the destruction of a platform that was meant to empower and bring people together; the possibility that we are instead building a machine that surveils, subverts, manipulates, overwhelms and exploits people.
+But behind all this jargon lurks the uncomfortable idea that we might be accomplices in the destruction of a platform that was meant to empower and bring people together; the possibility that we are instead building a machine that surveils, subverts, manipulates, overwhelms and exploits people.

 It all comes down a simple but very dangerous shift: the major websites of today's web are not built for the visitor, but as means of *using* her.
 Our visitor has become a data point, a customer profile, a potential lead -- a proverbial fly in the spider's web.
 In the guise of *user centered design*, we're building an increasingly *user-hostile* web.